Barrie Ingham: Acting career

-In 1991-92, Bingham was in the final cast of Andrew Lloyd Webber's Aspects of Love, opposite Sarah Brightman on Broadway.
+In 1991–92, Bingham was in the final cast of Andrew Lloyd Webber's Aspects of Love, opposite Sarah Brightman on Broadway.
 His last Broadway outing was in the Broadway musical Jekyll & Hyde as Sir Danvers Carew.
 Ingham opened the show in 1997 and remained with it for four years until closing in January 2001.
 He also appeared in the 2001 film version of the musical.

 Ingham appeared onstage in Australia, appearing in Noël Coward's Private Lives, in Sydney in 1976.
-He made a guest appearance on Star Trek: The Next Generation in the 1989 episode "Up the Long Ladder".

 Personal life

 Ingham married Tarne Phillips Ingham in 1957; together they had four children.

 Death

-Ingham died 18 days shy of his 83rd birthday, at his home in Palm Beach Gardens, Florida.
-He was survived by his wife, Tarne Phillips Ingham, and four children.
+Ingham died at his home in Palm Beach Gardens, Florida aged 82.
+He was survived by his wife, Tarne Phillips Ingham, and their children.